-Ecuador and Peru’s 14-day tour is where you’ll discover breathtaking beauty and captivating destinations.
+On this Ecuador and Peru tour, you’ll discover breathtaking beauty and captivating destinations.
 You’ll explore incredible landscapes, experience rich cultures, and make unforgettable memories.

 Our journey takes you through the diverse terrain of the Andes and even the legendary Galapagos Islands.
 You’ll visit UNESCO World Heritage Sites, learn about indigenous communities, and witness the incredible biodiversity of the Galapagos.

-Whether hiking the Inca Trail to Machu Picchu, marveling at the equator’s magic, or indulging in the flavors of Andean cuisine, our tour promises to blend adventure and cultural immersion seamlessly.
+Whether hiking the Inca Trail to Machu Picchu, marveling at the equator’s magic, or indulging in the flavors of Andean cuisine, this Ecuador and Peru tour promises to blend adventure and cultural immersion seamlessly.

 Today, you will enjoy an unforgettable full-day tour showcasing this vibrant city’s rich cultural, historical, and culinary wonders.